JuliaGraphics/Gtk.jl/docs/src/manual/keyevents.md

-There some state handling here because of the likely event that your keyboard is set to "repeat" a pressed key after some initial delay and because it is possilbe to press multiple keys at once.
+There some state handling here because of the likely event that your keyboard is set to "repeat" a pressed key after some initial delay and because it is possible to press multiple keys at once.
 This version reports the time elapsed between the _initial_ key press and the key release.